novaitdevteam/nova.docs/docs/components/novatalksui.md

 	- To historical reports added one week and one month intarvals.

-- *NovaTalks.UI*: The mechanism for changing agent statuses by the admin. [:clipboard: NC2-632] [NC2-632]
+- *NovaTalks.UI*: The mechanism for changing agent statuses by the admin [:clipboard: NC2-632] [NC2-632]

 	- Added ability (for role = admin) to change statuses and substatuses of agents.
 	- In Settings -> Agent -> Edit Agent added new parameter **Aviability** (type - dropdown, available values - available statuses and substatuses).